laurlen2112/credit_risk_analysis/README.md

 * Oversampling:
 ![oversample all](https://github.com/laurlen2112/credit_risk_analysis/blob/main/resources/del%201%20%20oversample%20all.png)

 Oversampling is used to increase minority classes and is used when there are a minority of instances of that class in the training set.
 Random oversampling randomly selects data until the minority and majority classes are balanced.
-In this example the balanced accuracy is about .64,

 * Undersampling:
 ![undersample all](https://github.com/laurlen2112/credit_risk_analysis/blob/main/resources/del%201%20undersample%20all.png)